cloudfoundry-attic/cf-riak-cs-release/README.md

     * `apps_domain`: the CloudFoundry App Domain.
 It's used by a BOSH errand to run acceptance tests for this release (see below for invocation).
     * `skip_ssl_validation`: Determines whether or not the service broker should accept self-signed SSL certs from Cloud Foundry when running BOSH errands.
 Defaults to false.

+  * `syslog_aggregator`:
+    * `address`: IP address for syslog aggregator
+    * `port`: TCP port of syslog aggregator
+    * `all`: Define whether forwarders should send all their syslog data to our aggregator.
+Defaults to false.
+    * `transport`: Transport to be used when forwarding logs.
+Valid values are tcp, udp, or relp.
+Defaults to tcp.

 ## Register the Service Broker<a name="register_broker"></a>

 ### Using BOSH errands